 One of the most satisfying and effective ways to bring peace and a sense of personal growth and accomplishment into your lives is through creativity.
 Like a homeopathic remedy, like can cure like.
 If creativity once brought you joy, it can do so again.
 Make time to do what you love, regardless of what it is.
 Increase your resilience by accruing interest in the bank of good feelings.

 If you're not sure how to get started, this giveaway can springboard you into a refreshing dip into the hands-on process of making art or crafting.
 Slip into the comfort of an almost meditative focus of creating and take pleasure in the tangible result.
 Who knows what you'll create and uncover!

-Book giveaway for 4 meditative arts and crafts books
+Book giveaway for four Meditative Arts and Crafts books

-- One person will receive 4 books – Art on the Rocks, Cut and Create Paper Mosaics, Drawing Calm and Perfectly Mindful Origamia.
+- One person will receive four books - Art on the Rocks, Cut and Create Paper Mosaics, Drawing Calm and Perfectly Mindful Origami.

 - Earn another entry by subscribing to my mostly monthly newsletter.

 - For extra entries to the giveaway, get social: